 Appropriate permissions are important for governance.
 This allows you to prevent uncontrolled growth in your Teams platform.
-If the permissions have not been restricted in advance, every user normally has permission to create Microsoft Teams workspaces and can therefore invite new members as the owner without any restrictions.
+If permissions have not been restricted, every user normally has permission to create Microsoft Teams workspaces and can therefore invite new members as the owner without any restrictions.

-However, if you restrict too many users here, then all the work will pile up in the IT department.
-This leads to a reduction in user acceptance, because as a result there are long waiting times when creating teams.
+However, restricting too many users quickly leads to a high work load in the IT department.
+This in turn results in a reduction of user acceptance, because of the associated long waiting periods when creating teams.

-To create a balance here, users/user groups should be authorised to create teams accordingly.
-For this purpose, create a concept of when and for which business reasons new teams may be created and which persons are responsible for this.
+To strike a balance here, users/user groups should be authorized to create teams.
+For this purpose, devise a policy of when and for which business reasons new teams may be created and determine who should be responsible for doing so.

-When setting up teams, it should also be noted that at least 2 team owners are defined.
-This way you can ensure that in the course of a substitution arrangement one owner is always present to be able to invite new members and thus the work flow of the team is not interrupted.
+When setting up teams, it is recommended that there be at least 2 team owners.
+This way you can make sure that in case of a substitution arrangement one owner is always present to invite new members, thus avoiding an interruption in the work flow of the team.

 2.Team owners should not be site collection administrators

-Each Microsoft Teams group contains a standalone SharePoint Site Collection in the background.
-As soon as you add someone as an owner in a Teams workspace, the user automatically receives Site Collection administration rights on the associated SharePoint Site Collection.
+Each Microsoft Teams group comes with its own SharePoint Site Collection, which is created in the background.
+By adding someone as an owner in a Teams workspace, the user is automatically assigned Site Collection administration rights on the associated SharePoint Site Collection.
 Therefore, it may come as a surprise to IT administrators that Teams owners are also given Site Collection Admin permissions.

-The SharePoint Site Collection Administrator has the highest permission to manage the SharePoint site and therefore gets control over all settings that can be managed in the web interface.
-In addition, this person can also add other Site Collection Admins.
-Even though the Site Collection Administrator is not a full system administrator role and this permission is not transferred to other Site Collections, you should still choose the owners wisely.
+The SharePoint Site Collection Administrator has the highest privilege level to manage the SharePoint site.
+This comes with control over all settings that can be managed in the web interface.
+He can also add additional Site Collection Admins.
+Even though the Site Collection Administrator is not a full system administrator role and this permission does not carry over to other Site Collections, you should choose owners wisely.

-One of our best practices for the topic is to perform the teams creation with a Service User so that no end user is given SharePoint Site Collection Administrator rights.
-This gives you better control over the sharing settings of the SharePoint Site Collection and also for later archiving and deletion processes.
+A best practice here has proven to be Teams creation with a service user, where no end user is given SharePoint Site Collection Administrator rights.
+This allows you to maintain better control over the SharePoint Site Collection sharing settings - including later archiving and deletion processes.

-3. Work with channels and apps for greater oversight
+3. Working with channels and apps for an enhanced overview

-Many workspaces can make it difficult for staff to collaborate and also slow down the management of the internal IT department.
-Here you should work with channels/channels to structure the workspace into appropriate sub-items.
-In contrast, too few teams can lead to an overcrowding of topics and limit clarity and findability.
+An excess of workspaces can make it difficult for employees to collaborate and slow down management of the internal IT department.
+When faced with this problem, you should work with channels/channels to structure the workspace into appropriate sub-items.
+In contrast, too few teams can lead to topic overload and compromise clarity and findability..

-When you create a new team, it can be tempting to file everything in the General channel and create new tabs for each need.
-But this can quickly create confusion and clutter, making it harder to find anything.
+When creating a new team, it can be tempting to file everything in the General channel and create new tabs for each need.
+But this can quickly cause confusion and clutter, making it harder to find anything.

-The General channel should be seen more as a landing page or a hub for interactions between team members.
-Therefore, for new topics within the team, you should also add new channels to make it easier for all users to distinguish between topics.
-In addition, this allows documents and other files to be stored in a more orderly manner and then also easier to find.
+The General channel should rather be seen as a landing page or a hub for interactions between team members.
+For new subject areas within the team, new channels are preferable to enable better differentiation between subjects for all users.
+It also makes it easier to store documents and other files in a more orderly fashion and find them later.

 Link apps or websites into individual channels of your teams.
 This increases your productivity and simplifies access to external apps and sites.
-This additionally enables direct use of Microsoft Planner and OneNote.
+Additionally, this allows you to include Microsoft Planner and OneNote.

-Microsoft Planner, for example, as a task management tool, offers a good way to track tasks and then enter them without much effort.
-This way, task lists can be created depending on the team and you can be sure that every team member has access to the same list and secure governance in this area.
+Microsoft Planner, for example, is a task management tool which provides a great way to track tasks and record them without much effort.
+According to the team settings, you can create lists, ensuring that each team member has access to the same list.
+This provides you with optimal governance in this area.

 4. Use approval processes to prevent chaos

-In this case, the responsible persons bring the appropriate expertise with them and can thus decide whether the teams creation is necessary or not.
-In this way, duplicates and uncontrolled growth of teams can be better prevented.
-This transfers the burden of approvals to the individual departments and improves your governance process when creating new collaboration spaces.
+In this case, the people in charge bring the appropriate expertise to the table and can decide whether the teams creation is necessary or not.
+This helps to better prevent duplication and proliferation of teams spaces.
+This shifts the burden of approvals to the individual departments and improves your governance process when creating new collaboration spaces.

 Approval processes are not always necessary.
-Identify the processes where it is needed and use it there.
-However, always keep an eye on your team spaces and check that governance and compliance rules are being followed.
+Identify the appropriate processes and put them in place.
+While you're at it, keep an eye on your team spaces and check that governance and compliance rules are being followed.

-Even with multiple team owners, managing teams can take a lot of time and negatively impact your governance.
-Additionally, you don't want to risk your users getting a free entry into all teams.
+Even with multiple team owners, managing teams can take up a lot of time and negatively impact your governance.
+On the other hand, you don't want your users getting a free entry into all teams.

-With dynamic memberships, you can define a team's membership through various rules.
-In the Azure Active Directory, certain user attributes can then be checked, so all users from the Sales Department, for example, are then assigned to the Sales Team.
+With dynamic memberships, you can define membership in Teams through various rules.
+Specific user attributes can then be checked in Azure Active Directory.
+For example, all users from the Sales Department are then assigned to the Sales Team.

-The disadvantage is that you can define the team members through rules, but not the team owners.
-In addition, members cannot be added manually afterwards, as the memberships are defined via the dynamic group rules.
+The disadvantage is that you can define the team members by rules, but not the team owners.
+Furthermore, members cannot be added manually afterwards, because the memberships are defined via the dynamic group rules.

-Furthermore, users are added to or removed from teams without warning.
-So it can quickly happen that users suddenly lose access to certain documents.
-And an outdated ticket system is out of the question as a solution.
+Furthermore, users are indiscriminately added to or removed from teams without prior notice.
+Therefore, users are bound to suddenly lose access to certain documentes.
+And an outdated ticket system is definitely not a viable option.

-So if you want full freedom in choosing users and owners of your teams and still don't want to do without automation, or if you don't have enough capacity, you should definitely go for an MS Teams Governance solution.
-This allows you to determine individual processes, how, when and by whom your users are automatically added to the teams.
+So if you want full freedom in choosing users and owners of your teams without sacrificing automation, or if you don't have sufficient capacity, you should definitely consider an MS Teams Governance solution.
+This will allow you to determine individual processes and define how, when and by whom your users are added to the teams in an automated way.

-By also linking your security and compliance policies with automation processes, you relieve your IT department and create a user-friendly operation of the Microsoft Teams platform for all users.
+By additionally linking your security and compliance policies with automation processes, you relieve your IT department and ensure a user-friendly operation of the Microsoft Teams platform for all users.

-To ensure that all employees can quickly find their way around Microsoft Teams and do not have to restructure themselves when working on different projects, standardising the teams is a great advantage.
+To ensure that all employees can quickly find their way around Microsoft Teams and do not have to adjust when working on different projects, standardization of teams is a great advantage.

 Design team channels, tabs and a logical folder structure for the different areas, so all users can find their way around each team without much effort or training.
-Also make apps available in advance that could be important for the collaboration of your users, such as OneNote and Planner before users get the idea of creating them themselves.
-There is a risk here that personal OneNotes or possibly also undesirable apps will be linked.
+Also, deploy apps like OneNote and Planner up front that might be important for your users to collaborate with.
+Otherwise, users might get the idea to create them themselves, which poses the risk of linking personal OneNotes or apps that may not be desirable.

-Manually standardising the Microsoft Teams environment can be very time-consuming, depending on the number of teams.
-To relieve the internal IT department, you should consider automating this creation process.
+Manually standardizing the Microsoft Teams environment can be very time-consuming, depending on the number of teams.
+In terms of fundamentally relieving the burden on your internal IT department, you should consider automating this investment process.
 There are various solutions for this on the market.

-With such a Microsoft Teams add-on, you can have your teams automatically provisioned with predefined templates.
-Your users then make requests with these templates and have them approved by selected approvers.
-Your IT then only decides which users get access to which templates and how the approval process behind the automated provision of the teams should look like.
+Using a Microsoft Teams add-on, you can have your teams automatically provisioned with predefined templates.
+Your users then make requests with the appropriate templates and have them approved by selected reviewers.
+Your IT department simply determines which users should have access to which templates and what the approval process behind automated Teams provisioning should be.

 7. Tagging of documents